ah-sgordon/HelloWorld/README.md

 # HelloWorld
-A simple hello-world REST service written in ASP.NET 5.0, .NET Core 1.0
+A simple hello-world REST service written in ASP.NET 5.0, .NET Core 1.0 using DynamoDB